California Legislative Priorities for 2021

 The Covid-19 pandemic has exacerbated the existing inequities of water access and affordability in the California.
 Up to 5 million Californians – located predominantly in the same low-income communities and communities of color disproportionately impacted by Covid-19 - live in households with growing levels of water debt.
-Total water debt is estimated to be $1 billion and grows by nearly $100 million every month.
+Total water debt is estimated to be over $1 billion and grows by nearly $100 million every month.
 This means an avalanche of water shutoffs could limit water access for millions of Californians.
 Meanwhile, lost revenue has pushed more than 100 small water systems to the brink of collapse, jeopardizing the only water source for the disproportionately Black, Indigenous and communities of color they serve.
-These Clean Water Action sponsored bills will address this unsustainable threat to public health., SB 222 and SB 223 with Senator Bill Dodd (D-3).
+Clean Water Action sponsored two companion bills to address this unsustainable threat to public health., SB 222 and SB 223 with Senator Bill Dodd (D-3).

-SB 223 (Dodd) strengthens and extends inadequate existing water shutoff and bill repayment protocols and procedures to better protect all low-income California households that may face or have already experienced water service disconnections due to the water customer’s inability to pay their water bill.
+SB 223 (Dodd) which would strengthen and extend inadequate existing water shutoff and bill repayment protocols and procedures to better protect all low-income California households that may face or have already experienced water service disconnections due to the water customer’s inability to pay their water bill.
 SB 223 was held in the Senate Appropriations Committee and will no longer be moving forward this session.

 Fenceline communities living next to oil and gas fields, hazardous waste sites, and industrial facilities bear a disproportionate burden of pollution and related health impacts, while reaping few of the economic benefits.
 Most often, these communities are low income and communities of color.
 Among the bills that Clean Water Action will be providing guidance on, in order to ensure that they truly protect these vulnerable populations, are the following:

-AB 1 (C. Garcia): This bill is part of a joint effort by both the Legislature and Administration to reform the Department of Toxic Substances Control, which has come under fire for failing to oversee hazardous waste sites and other polluting facilities poisoning the air, water, and soil of nearby communities.
+AB 1 (C. Garcia) is part of a joint effort by both the Legislature and Administration to reform the Department of Toxic Substances Control, which has come under fire for failing to oversee hazardous waste sites and other polluting facilities poisoning the air, water, and soil of nearby communities.
 Clean Water Action is part of a coalition working to ensure the bill includes greater departmental oversight, as well as funding solutions to enable the department to implement its programs.
 AB 1 has passed through the Assembly and now moves on to the Senate!

-There is no safe level of lead, which can enter drinking water from leaded pipes and from leaching from faucets and fixtures.
+There is no safe level of lead, which can enter drinking water from leaded pipes and leaching from faucets and fixtures.
 Lead in adults can cause cardiovascular problems, kidney problems and reproductive harm.
 Even low levels of lead in children can lead to permanent harm, including lower IQ, behavioral problems, impaired hearing, anemia, and slowed growth.

 AB 100 (Holden), co-sponsored by Clean Water Action, will require that all faucets or fixtures sold in California by a specified date must meet the newest certified standard and not leach more than an average of 1 microgram per liter of lead.
-Currently, faucets sold in the state can leach as much as 5 micrograms of lead, on average, on a regular basis.
-This new standard, recently approved by NSF International, is the strictest – and most protective- in the nation.
+Currently, faucets sold in the state can leach as much as 5

 Clean Water Action is continuing its work to eradicate the use of toxic PFAS “forever” chemicals.
-This year we are turning our attention to food packaging and cookware, both of which are major exposure routes of these toxic chemicals, and sources of PFAS in the environment.
+This year we are turning our attention to food packaging and cookware, both of which are major exposure routes in humans of these toxic chemicals and sources of PFAS in the environment.

 AB 1200 (Ting) is cosponored by Clean Water Action.
-This bill will do 3 important things: 1) ban the use of intentionally added PFAS in all food packaging, 2) require a warning on cookware in English and in Spanish if the product contains any chemicals listed on the state’s Department of Toxic Substances Control’s list of chemicals that may cause harm to humans and the environment, along with a website to find further information, and 3) include a “truth in advertising” component that will not allow cookware labels to claim the product does not contain a specific chemical if it does contain another chemical in the same toxic family.
+This bill will 1) ban the use of intentionally added PFAS in all food packaging, 2) require information on materials contained in cookware and 3) include a “truth in advertising” component that will not allow cookware labels to claim the product does not contain a specific chemical if it does contain another chemical in the same toxic family.
 For instance, a Teflon™ pan cannot say it is “PFOA free” if it contains other PFAS chemicals.
 AB 1200 passed through the state Assembly, and now faces challenges in the Senate.